National Breastfeeding Month: Why a Healthy Diet Matters for Maternal and Infant Health?

 Maintaining a balanced and nutritious diet helps ensure that both the mother and the baby are healthy and thriving during the breastfeeding period.
 When you are finished breastfeeding, you can consult Dr. Stan Castor, a board-certified plastic surgeon, to select the best breast procedure or mommy makeover procedure for you.

 Dr. Castor usually advises most women to wait at least 2 months after breastfeeding to have breast augmentation or a breast lift performed.
 Besides this, patients from also discuss in detail while choosing the right breast procedure in Tampa Bay and surrounding Florida areas can benefit from Artisan Aesthetics Plastic Surgery.
-Request a consultation by calling 813-971-2000.
-Also, view our before-and-after photo gallery to see the real results yourself.
+Request a consultation by calling 813-971-2000 and view our before-and-after photo gallery to see the real results yourself.